-I was living in temporary accommodation in Portsmouth, looking for somewhere to establish a more permanent base, when the Prime Minister Johnson first advised the British public to refrain from using cafes, bars and pubs.
+I was living in temporary accommodation in Portsmouth, looking for somewhere to establish a more permanent base, when Prime Minister Johnson first advised the British public to refrain from using cafes, bars and pubs.

 The next day my sister offered to let me stay at her home, before an official Lockdown was implemented.
 I arrived in Norfolk during the early hours of Wednesday, 18th March, 2020.

 I decided to write about the very different environment I found myself living in during the UK Lockdown.
-These posts cover the first 59 days of the I spent in Norfolk.
+These posts cover the first 59 days of the time I spent in Norfolk.

 They focus on the change from Spring to Summer in 2020 in the middle of the Covid-19 coronavirus crisis.

 I stopped writing these posts as I needed a break from the duty I had imposed on myself.
 It was necessary to make some changes to my daily routine, to shake up the seemingly un-changing days.